 This placing however is illogical, since the princess, according to the legend, was waiting for the dragon at the rocky beach — far away from the city.
 Neither is it the original placing — it has been necessary to saw bits off her bridal veil and the bottom plate in order to fit the princess and the lamb inside the city.
 It is assumed that there used to be a figure of a king and (maybe) a queen at the top of the city — and there's an interesting theory, that the missing king is the oaktree figurine of King Karl Knutsson Bonde, which today is located at Gripsholm Castle.(1)

 It should also be remembered that the battle of Brunkeberg was a struggle between two Danish-Swedish coalitions.
 There were Swedes on the side of Christian I — and Danes helping Sten Sture.
 As a regent it was Sten Sture's duty to reconcile the country and not to reopen 18-year old wounds.

 Let us look at some other interpretations:

-St. George has always been one of the most popular saints - so popular that he was still worshipped after the Reformation.
-Indeed, St. George is the patron of England and the large red St. George's cross on a white background is one of the elements of the Union Jack.
+St. George has always been one of the most popular saints — so popular that he was still worshipped after the Reformation.
+Indeed, St. George is the patron saint of England and the large red St. George's cross on a white background is one of the elements of the Union Jack.

-The worshipping of St. Georg was already introduced by Sten Sture's predecessor King Karl Knutsson(1) - and it took place on both sides of the Sound.
+The worshipping of St. George was already introduced by Sten Sture's predecessor King Karl Knutsson(1) - and it took place on both sides of the Sound.
 Both parties in the battle of Brunkeberg called upon St. George before the fight.

 There are St. George statues in many churches in many countries — most of them don't refer to any particular event.